 InvestEngine is an online investment service that allows you to invest in a wide selection of ETFs.
-It offers both active and passive investment options in the form of DIY or Managed portfolios.
+It offers both active and passive investment options in the form of Managed or DIY portfolios.

 A fairly new platform, InvestEngine offers a similar experience to the likes of Nutmeg or Vanguard LifeStrategy funds in terms of it’s managed portfolios.
 However unlike Nutmeg they also offer a DIY investment approach for those who are looking for a more hands on experience.
 Appealing to both beginner and more experienced investors alike.

 What do InvestEngine Offer?